ssire/scaffold/README.md

 You can start at [http://localhost:8080/exist/projects/scaffold]()

 You can connect with the *admin* user of the database at first, then create one or more users using the *Add a person* button in the *Community > Persons* area.
 You can manage user roles in the *Users* tab in the *Admin* area.
 By default users with the *System Administrator* role are able to create other users.

+### 6. Start creating cases and activities

+If you started from scratch then you can only login with the *admin* user.
+You must then create a user with the account manager role, and create a login for that user.
+For that purpose :

+* add the person from Community > Persons (click on *Add a person*)
+* assign Account Manager role to that user from Admin > Users (you can also assign her the System Administrator role to allow her to administrate the other users)
+* create a login for that user from Admin > Users

+you can then login with that user to create cases and activities

 Coding conventions
 ---------------------